/terms/agentic-retrieval · 3 min read · intermediate

 What is agentic retrieval?

 Where traditional search runs one query and returns ranked links, agentic retrieval lets an AI agent run a multi-step process: issue a query, evaluate the results, refine, query again, synthesize.
-OpenAI's Atlas browsing agent and Perplexity's Pro Search exemplify the pattern; Claude's web search and Google's research mode follow similar architectures.
+OpenAI's ChatGPT Atlas browser (launched October 2025) and Perplexity's Pro Search are the most visible examples; Claude's web search and Google's research mode appear to follow similar user-facing patterns, though vendor architectural details are not public.

 Status in 2026

 Emerging mainstream.
 Visible to end users via Atlas, Perplexity Pro, Claude search, and Gemini research mode.
-Has direct implications for GEO because agents prefer authoritative, easily-parsed sources that resolve their query in a single fetch — depth and clarity beat keyword density.
+Has direct implications for GEO: practitioners observe that agents tend to favor authoritative, easily-parsed sources that resolve a query in one fetch (vendor selection criteria are not public).
+Depth and clarity tend to beat keyword density in observed citation patterns.

 How it relates to other concepts